aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

     Snowflake directly. *This is the step that eliminates the need for data to be first downloaded into an S3 bucket*.

-6. The trained ML model is stored in an S3 bucket.
+6. The trained ML model is stored in an Amazon S3 bucket.

 ### Prerequisites